Primary benefits of multispecies cover-cropping on your farm

 - A faster-growing crop such as oats or winter rye serves as a nurse crop to shelter less-robust, slower-growing plants such as red clover or sweet clover.
 Grasses establish quickly and prevent the growth of weeds that would otherwise compete with the legume.

-- Low-growing crops and taller crops planted together cover more of the soil and do a better job of preventing erosion and weeds.
+- Low-growing crops and taller crops planted together cover more of the soil and do a better job of preventing erosion and weeds than a single crop alone.
 Sorghum grows tall, and cowpeas grow low; together they shade the soil and prevent weed seeds from germinating.

-- Legumes increase nutrient content of a hay crop that is to be used for livestock.
+- Legumes augment nutrient content of a hay crop that is to be used for livestock.

 - Combinations of cover crops reduce the risk of crop failure and allow for differences in conditions across a field.
 In spots where a legume doesn't establish well, the grass may do better and vice versa.